The search for the best strollers of 2017

 Only accepts one infant car seat

 The Baby Trend Expedition Double is a budget friendly stroller for two you can occasionally jog with.
 This is a good option for anyone looking for the jogger look and feel, without the price tag that comes with a more traditional jogger.
-This stroller sports pneumatic rubber wheels that work well on a variety of terrains, and a locking swivel front wheel that makes the Expedition suitable for jogging.
-Unfortunately, this stroller lacks tracking and suspension, so you won't want to run with it regularly, but the ability to take it on a quick run makes it a more versatile option compared to traditional double strollers.
-With identical seating, including stow pockets and canopy, and a useful parent's tray and under seat storage, this inexpensive stroller has features that make daily use easy and convenient, which helped it win an award for Best Value in our Best Double Strollers Review.
+This product sports pneumatic rubber wheels that work well on a variety of terrains, and a locking swivel front wheel that makes the Expedition suitable for jogging.
+Unfortunately, the Expedition Double lacks tracking and suspension, so you won't want to run with it regularly, but the ability to take it on a quick run makes it a more versatile option compared to traditional double strollers.
+With identical seating, including stow pockets and canopy, and a useful parent's tray and under seat storage, this inexpensive product has features that make daily use easy and convenient, which helped it win an award for Best Value in our Double Strollers Review.

 Good on uneven terrain